islajr/learn-java/roadmap/2-getting_started/exceptions.md

 To manually throw an exception, the keyword, **throw**, is used.
 Exceptions thrown out of a method use **throws** instead.

+The **throw** keyword is typically inserted inside a **try** block.
+Whenever the compiler senses the thrown exception, it checks to see if there is a nearby, applicable **catch** statement.
+It it finds one that matches, it transfers control to it, otherwise, it handles it the default way.

 Code that must be executed after an exception are put in the "**finally**" block.